-For Biden, the economy was a vulnerability before age became key concern
+Before age concerns forced exit, Biden was weakened by angst over economy

 Inflation topped the list of concerns for Americans in 2022 and 2023, according to Pew, and as recently as May, nearly 62 percent of respondents said it was still a “very big problem”.

-While inflation has declined sharply from its peak of 9.1 percent in June 2022, it is still hovering at about 3 percent – well above the US Federal Reserve’s 2 percent target.
+While inflation has declined sharply from its peak of 9.1 percent in June 2022, it is still hovering at about 3 percent – above the US Federal Reserve’s 2 percent target.

 And while the pace of price growth has slowed, consumers are still paying much more today than they were just a few years ago.